osg-htc/osg-htc.github.io/covid-19.md

 OSG Support for COVID-19 Research
 =================================

+OSG is organizing
-Like many others in the research computing community, OSG is helping to organize extra resources to be made available to COVID-19 research!
+extra compute and data resources to advance COVID-19 research!

-Many COVID-19 researchers access OSG through the Open Science Pool (e.g., the "`osg` VO").
+COVID-19 researchers can access OSG through the Open Science Pool (e.g., the "`osg` VO"), whether via the [OSG Connect service](https://www.osgconnect.net/), or by coordinating with us to route work from other submission points.
 Any computing resource provider supporting this organization is likely already providing hours to support COVID-19.
 If you would like to provide addition resources _exclusive_ for COVID-19, [instructions are available](https://opensciencegrid.org/docs/compute-element/covid-19/).

+See our dedicated
-To see current COVID-19 activities on OSG, see our dedicated [COVID-19 accounting page](https://gracc.opensciencegrid.org/dashboard/db/covid-19-research?orgId=1).
+[COVID-19 accounting page](https://gracc.opensciencegrid.org/dashboard/db/covid-19-research?orgId=1).

-Please contact us at <mailto:help@opensciencegrid.org> if your research group could benefit from computing resources or consulting related to COVID-19.
+Please contact us at <mailto:help@opensciencegrid.org> if your research group could benefit from computing resources or consulting related to COVID-19, or if you would like to support COVID-19 research by sharing your own capacity.

 Other Activities
 ================